marick/lens2/mostly_words/tutorial01.md

 Perhaps the pointer
-indicates our container is part of a larger container, and the pointer represents that you can go from the larger to the smaller, perhaps via constructs like:
+indicates our container is part of a larger container, and the pointer represents that you can go from the larger to the smaller, perhaps via constructs like these:

 ```elixir
 larger.smaller